 Source: Based on data from Epstein, Landes, and Posner., as updated by Lee Epstein until 2020

-A further striking pattern is that justices favored businesses to a greater degree when those businesses were defendants in antitrust cases than when they were subject to another area of the law.
-Figure XII below plots the evolution of the average score of the Supreme Court business friendliness (or general business friendliness) and anti-enforcement (or antitrust business friendliness) scores per Supreme Court term.
+A further striking pattern is that justices favored businesses to a greater degree when those businesses were defendants in antitrust cases than when they were subject to other areas of the law.
+Figure XI below plots the evolution of the average score of the Supreme Court business friendliness (or general business friendliness) and anti-enforcement (or antitrust business friendliness) scores per Supreme Court term.
 The figure shows that the justices became increasingly hostile to antitrust law relative to other areas of the law when businesses were a party.

 Figure XI: Average business-friendliness and anti-enforcement score per Supreme Court term – from 1952 to today